munificent/craftinginterpreters/book/scanning-on-demand.md

 That must mean we're at a character that the scanner can't recognize, so we return an error token for that.

-To get this working, we need a couple of helpers.
-Most of these will seem familiar from jlow.
+This function relies on a couple of helpers, most of which are familiar from jlox.
 First up:

 ^code is-at-end